 From one side, I feel like our life has gotten a bit more private since our social media outlets – Instagram, Facebook, twitter and the like – no longer document our adventures as “restaurant people” and just as us.
-There is less of an impetus on our part to share every bite and every visit because it isn’t so much shaping an idea of who “we” are as the owners of local spots.
+There is less of what feels like a required directive to share every bite and every visit because it isn’t so much shaping an idea of who “we” are as the owners of local spots.

-Part of me sees myself reaching less for our phones at every meal – partly because without the need to create a “brand” for ourselves, I take more time to engage in what I am doing.
-Entire meals go by – delicious ones no less! – with not a photo snapped.
+Part of me sees myself reaching less for our phones at every meal, I genuinely feel as if I am taking more time to engage in what I am doing.
+Entire meals go by – delicious ones no less – with not a photo snapped.

-The whole internal dialogue then went into overdrive with the last stop of the trip.
-After that lunch we decided to stop at Philadelphia’s Magic Gardens – a public art space created by a local mosaic artist.
+The whole conversation became very real with the last stop of the trip.
+After lunch we decided to stop at Philadelphia’s Magic Gardens – a public art space created by a local mosaic artist.
 The “museum” was once a vacant lot that the artist took over and created giant walls of mosaics with twists, turns, and tiny rooms all covered in discarded pottery, tiny hand made tiles, doll heads, and so much more.

 Then, this morning I was reading an article by Bijan Stephen on Eater.
 They are doing a series on the death of chain restaurants, and this particular piece was a discussion on the accusation that millennials are to blame.

 As part of his argument, he noted, “The idea is to experience, and be seen having that experience; the value proposition is in your ‘grams location tag, because it signifies you’re living The Good Life – or, at least, the modern version there of…”.